sanzor/Ctesiphon/Server.md

 - We did not include in the table the message of type`SERVER_RESULT` since this is an outbound message.
 The server sends this message to the client as the result of the attempted operation !
 - The `SERVER_RESULT` messages , as you can see ,  are not written to the websocket , but to an Outbound Queue (this will be explained in the next section : *The Outbound Task* ) !

-#### Subscribe/Unsubscribe mechanism

-We are going to use an `ISubscriber` object provided by the `StackExchangeRedis` library in order to perform subscribe/unsubscribe operations on target channel(s).

-To **subscribe** to a `Channel` we  will use the provided method

-`ISubscriber.SubscribeAsync(RedisChannel channel, Action<RedisChannel,RedisValue> handler)` where :

-- `channel` - the channel to which we want to subscribe
-- `handler` -  a method that shall be triggered whenever a new message is available on the target channel.

-To **unsubscribe** we use the provided method

-`ISubscriber.UnsubscribeAsync(RedisChannel channel,Action<RedisChannel,RedisValue>handler)`  where :

-- `channel` - the channel that we wish to stop receiving messages from
-- `handler` - the method which was used to subscribe to the channel , (kept in a state variable)

-An important note is that we need to store the `handler` as a state variable in order to subscribe/unsubscribe from any given channel.

 ### Outbound Task